-The costs of administration are expenditures incurred by the City of Los Angeles Workforce Development Board, one-stop operators, and other service providers that are associated with the functions described in the following paragraph and that are not related to the direct provision of workforce investment services.
+Under WIOA 20 CFR Part 683.215, the costs of administration are those expenditures associated with the functions described in the following paragraph and which are not related to the direct provision of workforce development services, including services to participants and employers.
 These costs can be both personnel and non-personnel and both direct and indirect.